cloudmesh-community/fa19-516-169/project/project.md

 ## Abstract
 The purpose of this project is to implement identified features for the Google Cloud Platform.
-Selected interfaces will be added for the following features. :
+Selected APIs will be added for the following features. :

 Images